 Amy Pfeiler-Wunder, associate professor at Kutztown University of Pennsylvania earned her masters and PhD from the University of Iowa in Art Education and Teaching and Learning.
 While pursuing her masters and PhD she stayed active in the public schools and summer teaching programs, imagining, sharing stories, and making art with pre-K-9th grade students for thirteen years.
 In 2006, was recognized as Iowa’s Outstanding Elementary Art Educator.
 In 2007, she received the Western Region Outstanding Elementary Award from the National Art Education Association.
 Currently, she chairs the Professional Learning Through Research Working Group under the National Art Education Association Research Commission.
-Prior to that she served as the advisor with the National Art Education Association Student Chapter Leadership Team during their transition to becoming a Pre-Service Division, which includes a voting member on the national board.
+Prior to that she served as the advisor at the national level to the National Art Education Association Student Chapter Leadership Team during their transition to becoming a Pre-Service Division, which includes a voting member on the national board.

 Dr. Wunder’s research examines how children negotiate identity, power and class in the complex culture of the art room through the lens of class.
 She also examines how definitions of ‘child artist’ are negotiated in educational settings and how the art curriculum unfolds and is interpreted through the lens of socioeconomic status.
 Her other research interests include discourse in one’s professional identity, early professional mentoring and qualitative research practice.
 She presents annually at local and national conferences and professional development workshops.